 - Perceived value for price.

-We also log firmness on a ten-point scale, though firmness is descriptive rather than good or bad.
+We also record firmness in the same five-point framework so readers can compare models quickly, even though firmness itself is descriptive rather than good or bad.

 How We Combine Numbers and Experience